ashleyfletcher76/42_transcendence/docs/API_User_Service.md

 ## Summary for Frontend:

-* User Registration: Use /users/register/ to create new users over HTTPS.
+* User Registration:  Use /users/register/ to create new users (HTTPS enforced externally)
 * Profile Management: Access user details using the /users/profile/ endpoint, which will return the user's current data.
 You can also update user information using the same route.
-* Authentication Requirement: All requests, except for registration, require JWT tokens in the headers.
-Ensure tokens are securely sent in all authenticated requests.
+* Authentication Requirement: Except for registration, all endpoints require JWT tokens in headers.
+Ensure secure handling of tokens in authenticated requests.

-- Security Note: Always use HTTPS for requests and securely store JWT tokens to prevent unauthorized access.
+- Security Note: Ensure that tokens are securely stored and use HTTPS externally through NGINX.
+Internal service communication over HTTP is secured by the isolated network.